 Patriotism

 Lipstick was seen as good for the morale of the nation, both in Britain and the USA.
-Women were applauded for the use of lipstick, seen as keeping their femininity while carrying out men’s work.
+Women using lipstick were applauded, seen as keeping their femininity while carrying out men’s work.

 In the United States, lipstick survived rationing after women protested the War Production Board’s plan to ration it.
 The Brits were not so lucky – lipstick was in short supply and very precious.